Lomank123/places_remember/README.md

 - **Manage your profile**
   - You can change your email address, profile name, profile photo and password
   - Sign up using VK or GitHub
+  - Add more than 1 authentication via social networks (multi-linked account)
+- **Monitoring via admin dashboard**
+  - Admin dashboard will provide with all specific info about users and recollections

 ## Preparation